camunda-community-hub/camunda-8-helm-profiles/google/multi-region/active-active/README.md

 make fail-over-region0
 ```

+> :information_source: As a result, we have a working zeebe engine but the exporters are stucked because one ES target is not yet available.

 ##### restore missing nodes in the disastered region (failBack)

 Once you're able to restore the disaster region, you don't want to restart all nodes.
 Else you will end-up with some brokerIds duplicated (from the failOver).
 So instead, you want to restart only missing brokerIds.